HOPEWORKS STATION NORTH

 Combining environmental and social impact, HopeWorks North is a transformative residential and social hub that gives more than it takes; from energy conservation to equity, health and happiness

 Just two blocks from the Everett Transit Station, HopeWorks North is easily accessed by bike, bus, train or car, fostering rich connections between the growing community of residents, commuters, visitors and future transit-oriented development in the Metro Everett area

 Programs at HopeWorks Station North

 The ground level of this 67,000 square foot development will be dedicated entirely to a group of food service social enterprises, the cornerstone of which is the cafe.
-Due to open in fall 2019, this space will have a new face and feel.
+Coming soon, this space will have a new face and feel.
 A thoughtfully designed kitchen and production space complete with state-of-the-art, highly energy-efficient equipment will expand our training opportunities and culinary offerings.
 A welcoming space and wholesome food will combine to create an environment that encourages people to buy local, savor connections to community, and incubate ideas for positive change.